 But that’s OK.

-When trying to grasp the idea of charitable giving, kids first need to understand how the organizations they’re donating to help others and what better way for them to understand that concept then to experience the impact of these organizations themselves.
+When trying to grasp the idea of charitable giving, kids first need to understand how the organizations they’re donating to help others and what better way to understand that concept than to experience the impact of these organizations themselves.

 But as Ron Lieber says in this book “The Opposite of Spoiled“, after a few years of giving to organizations near-and-dear, consider introducing a new challenge to older kids – have your kids give money to people or organizations that help other people they don’t know directly.

 This not only exposes kids to a variety of non-profit organizations trying to accomplish good but also fosters a sense of empathy in kids that hopefully grows over their adolescence and adulthood.